In this article we will elaborate on common use cases that require synchronization:

 In turn, this:

-• Reduces the chance for human or system error
+- Reduces the chance of human or system error

 Issue tracker synchronization is valuable because it creates a better way of working together across a huge variety of scenarios.